If you are reading this section of my blog then that must mean that you want to know a bit about me! So here goes…

 I have always been fortunate enough to enjoy family holidays from a young age, my first trip abroad was to Minorca in the Balearic islands, Spain in 1999, I was 6 years old and what I remember of it was that it rained pretty much the entire 2 weeks we were there and the flight home was also delayed 6 hours!
 As I’ve grown up and started working jobs I have always appreciated my holiday time and make the most of it as best as I can, ensuring I use all of my annual leave!

 Where is the best place you have visited so far?

 Tough question!
 I can’t really specify a single country from the entire planet as I’ve been to so many great places, however from the different continents…

 - In North America I have only been to New York in the USA, its one of them cities that everyone kind of knows even if they haven’t visited in person through films and even games.
 In person it doesn’t disappoint!

 - In Europe I especially enjoyed visiting Liechtenstein, the tiny principality has everything you could want from a travel destination, all put into a tiny area!
-I found the place to be spotless and the people to very friendly… they also sold some incredible beers in the various bars!
+I found the place to be spotless and the people to very friendly!

 What is the strangest place you have visited?

-In 2018 I visited Ukraine with a friend for a couple of days, we were staying in Kiev and we took a day trip up to the Chernobyl exclusion zone, we visited within the exclusion zone; the Chernobyl town, the Nuclear power plant itself (as well as having lunch in the site canteen that is less than a hundred meters from the reactor itself), a former soviet radar DUGA tower that was used in the cold war to spy on the West and also the now crumbling town of Pripyat where the workers lived before being swiftly evacuated when the disaster happened.
+In 2018 I visited Ukraine with a friend for a couple of days, we were staying in Kiev and we took a day trip up to the Chernobyl exclusion zone.
+At the exclusion zone we visited the Chernobyl town, the Nuclear power plant itself (as well as having lunch in the site canteen that is less than a hundred meters from the reactor itself), a former soviet radar DUGA tower that was used in the cold war to spy on the West and also the now crumbling town of Pripyat where the workers lived before being swiftly evacuated when the disaster happened.

 Photos of the trip to Kiev and the Chernobyl Tour are on my Instagram feed @lewispickthall